Receipts: 3rd country imports: import account raised at registered store

 - a waiting time before the containers are unloaded (thirty minutes is suggested but the actual period is left to your discretion).

-If you intend imposing such further conditions, you should agree them with LBS.
+If you intend imposing such further conditions, you should agree them with LB.

 Applications for receipt accounts at registered premises should be made and approved locally.
 The registration letter should record the fact that receipt account facilities have been granted, together with any additional conditions